2009 United States missile strikes in Yemen: Obama administration policy

-Petraeus' directive also permitted more expansive spying efforts by the military, such as further eavesdropping techniques and bribing locals for information.
-The General approved a plan to expand American military presence in Yemen in April 2009, involving both the training of Yemeni forces and infrastructure for independent military action.
-The latter half of 2009 saw an uptick in analysts and agents from the CIA as well as the military arriving at the Sanaa embassy to expand intelligence-gathering on AQAP.
-However, this also led to further difficulties and risks for agents operating in the country and attempting to infiltrate AQAP, resulting in US agencies relying more-so on Yemeni human intelligence, which was viewed as more inconsistent.
+The drawdown in Iraq allowed JSOC to reassign more personnel to Yemen, leading to an expansion of the military and intelligence presence at the Sanaa embassy.
+The latter half of 2009 saw an uptick in analysts and agents arriving to expand intelligence-gathering on AQAP.
+However, this also led to further difficulties and risks for agents operating in the country and attempting to infiltrate AQAP, resulting in US agencies turning to Yemeni human intelligence, which was viewed as less reliable.
 Signals intelligence was therefore prioritized, with eavesdropping by the local Special Collection Service station playing a large role.